mincoin/mincoin-whitepaper/README.md

-Available in English, French and Portuguese
+The Mincoin Whitepaper Available in English, French, German and Portuguese